Where ideas come from

-I visited a school recently and faced the question, ‘where do your ideas come from?’
+I visited a school recently and was asked, ‘Where do your ideas come from?’
 The simple answer is everywhere!

 My recent books are inspired by one or more of the 17 Sustainability Development Goals (SDGs).
+The SDGs are a really rich source of ideas, as they cover most of our lives.
 Aqua Boy relates to SDG 15 life below water, Eco Girl maps onto SDG 14, and Astro Girl takes its meaning from SDG 5, gender equality.

 ©️ken Wilson-Max 2025